 Sometimes an anime will come along that is obviously intent on tugging on your heartstrings.
 Sukasuka is another example of such anime.
 But man is it effective.

 While the show's rather predictable plot, based upon a more or less common premise might not seem all that interesting at first, the show uses what it has to it's full potential.The characters are given enough moments for the viewer to empathize with them.
-The cute albeit generic artwork coupled with a solid soundtrack is utilized to create powerful moments.
+The cute albeit generic artwork coupled with a solid soundtrack, a lovable couple that you want to root for and likable side characters are utilized to create powerful moments.

 Despite the description, this anime isn't about a damaged man becoming a father figure to a bunch of cute, tragic little girls.
 It's about a forced romance between the adult male lead and a 15 year old main girl.
 It's masked as a father/daughter kind of relationship in the beginning, which only fuels my rage about it being turned into a romance that has the chemistry of drinking toothpaste with orange juice.